Please Stop Using Local Storage

 If you need to store sensitive data, here’s how to do it:

-• Make sure that whatever cookie library your web framework uses is setting the httpOnly cookie flag.
+cookie flag.
 This flag makes it impossible for a browser to read any cookies, which is required in order to safely use server-side sessions with cookies.
 Read Jeff Atwood’s article for more information.
-He’s the man.
+He’s the man. -

-• Make sure that your cookie library also sets the SameSite=strict cookie flag (to prevent CSRF attacks), as well as the secure=true flag (to ensure cookies can only be set over an encrypted connection).
+flag (to ensure cookies can only be set over an encrypted connection). -

 This pattern is simple, straightforward, and most importantly: secure.
 And yes, you can most definitely scale up a large website using this pattern.
 Don’t tell me that JWTs are “stateless” and “fast” and you have to use local storage to store them: you’re wrong!